metal3-io/metal3-docs/design/baremetal-operator/reboot-interface.md

 ``provisioning`` section of the BareMetalHost status.
-This records a time before which the Host was last requested to reboot (because we cannot trust any value from the user, who even if well intentioned, may have created the timestamp on a machine that was not synchronised with the cluster or has a different timezone).
+This records a time before which the Host was last requested to reboot (because we cannot trust any value from the user, who even if well intentioned, may have created the timestamp on a machine that was not synchronized with the cluster or has a different timezone).

 Since the user interface requirements are still unclear, we will follow